 Welcome!

-I am an Assistant Professor at the Department of Political Science and International Relations at University of Southern California
+I am an Assistant Professor at the Department of Political Science and International Relations at University of Southern California.
+I concurrently serve as a Postdoctoral Fellow at the Department of Political Science at the University of Zurich.

 My research lies at the intersection of comparative politics and political economy, with a focus on formal political institutions and their effects on representation, economic policies, and citizen welfare.
 My research frequently combines advanced statistical methods and archival research, using primary source material and historical data from Western Europe and North America.